ezitisitis/docker-compose-mysql/README.md

 ## Connection

-To connect to container and login to mysql use next credentials:
+To connect to container (local environment) and login to mysql use next
+credentials:

 | Key      | Value (default) | Where can be changed |
 | :------- | :-------------- | :------------------- |